-Just Play is a practical approach to building essential musical skills on a range of instruments for ages 8-14
+Just Play is a practical approach to building essential musical and instrumental skills in both primary and secondary stages of education from ages 8-14 an

 - A full day training course delivered in a school setting, and involving a class of students (where possible) includes: